getmeemaw/meemaw/docs/blog/2024-08-20-mpc-wallet.md

   <img src="/img/kanye.png" alt="Kanye is confused" width="350" />
 </p>

 Crazy terms are thrown around everywhere in the crypto sphere.
-No wonder Kanye is confused 😊 But it is oftentimes possible to explain complex technologies clearly and simply.
+No wonder Kanye is confused 😊 I apologise for the slightly click-bait-y title, but this is really how most people look like when I tell them about what we do.
+However, it is oftentimes possible to explain complex technologies clearly and simply.
 I will try to explain MPC wallets with a simple analogy, so buckle up.

 <!-- truncate -->